France Intensive Cruise: Mysteries & Lore

 And the Beat Goes On

 Join your Signature Singers and Dancers as they commemorate the greatest hits of all time in And the Beat Goes On.
-The night celebrates a wide variety of musical genres while exploring the influence of mainstream media in honoring the iconic cultural trends throughout the years.
+The night celebrates a wide variety of musical genres while exploring the influence of mainstream media in honouring the iconic cultural trends throughout the years.
 Featuring music from The Beatles, Earth Wind and Fire, Journey, Madonna, Ricky Martin, Katy Perry and much more.
 We will be sure to have you singing and dancing all night long in AND THE BEAT GOES ON!

 Six Strings